 History

-The Franciscan friary was founded in Namysłów in the fourth quarter of the 13th century, in 1284 or 1285.
-It was first recorded in documents in 1285, when an indulgence was granted to the monasteries of the Wrocław Custody, and among them also to the Namysłów friary.
-In the same year, it was admitted to the pro-prince Saxon Franciscan province, which was in conflict with the authorities of the Polish-Czech province.
+The Franciscan friary was founded in Namysłów in the fourth quarter of the 13th century, likely in 1284 or 1285.
+It is first recorded in 1285, when indulgence was granted to the monasteries of the Wrocław Custody, including the Namysłów friary.
+Later that same year, it was admitted to the Franciscan province of Saxony, which was in conflict with the authorities of the Polish-Bohemia province.
+The Franciscan minister for Bohemia and Poland complained to his Saxon counterpart that his confreres in the Wrocław Custody had to endure humiliation from both lay and clergy.
+He also unsuccessfully petitioned for the dissolution of the monasteries in Żagań and Namysłów.

-The Franciscans of Namysłów initially lived outside the town (“apud nostram civitatem”).
-It was not until 1321 that Conrad, the prince of Oleśnica, granted the Franciscans a plot of land near the castle and walls in the town of Namysłów, in exchange for an old plot that he needed because of the nearby malthouse.
-Soon after, the construction of a brick friary church dedicated to the Blessed Virgin Mary and claustrum buildings began inside the town walls.
-The church itself was erected in three stages, starting with the chancel erected in the second quarter of the 14th century.
-Then, in the middle of the 14th century, a nave in the form of a basilica was built, and around 1420 a new, late-Gothic, basilica or pseudo-basilica was erected in its place.
-At that time, the buildings of the claustrum were probably completed.
-The first repair work had to be done as early as 1497, when the church tower collapsed.
+The Franciscans of Namysłów initially lived outside the city (“apud nostram civitatem”).
+It was not until 1321 that the Prince of Oleśnica, Konrad, granted the Franciscans of Namysłów a plot of land in the town, near the castle and the town walls, in exchange for an old plot he needed because of the nearby princely malthouse.
+Soon after within the town walls, construction began of a brick monastery church dedicated to the Blessed Virgin Mary and the eastern wing of the claustrum.
+The church itself was built in three stages, beginning with the chancel, built in the second quarter of the 14th century.
+Then, in the mid-14th century, a two-aisle nave was built, although, likely due to financial problems, the aisled basilica was abandoned in favor of a two-aisle arrangement during construction.
+It wasn’t until around 1420 that the nave was rebuilt into a late Gothic aisled pseudo-basilica.
+The buildings of the claustrum (western wing and cloister) were likely completed at that time.
+The first repair work had to be carried out as early as 1497, when the church tower collapsed.

 At the beginning of the 16th century, due to the progressing Reformation, the monastic life in Namysłów declined.
 Even the reform of 1523 did not help, when the Bernardines were brought in to replace the Conventual Franciscans.
 From 1536, after being taken over by the Protestants, the friary served as a hospital and warehouse.
 It was not until the counter-reformation, in 1654, that it was reclaimed and handed over to the temporary management of delegated Franciscans.
 For a long time, friary stood abandoned until, under the decree of 1667, the church and monastery buildings were handed over to the Minorites from Nysa.
-During the inspection in 1666, it was found that the church was in poor condition, which is why around 1675, renovation works were carried out, combined with baroqueization of the building.
+During the survey in 1666, it was found that the church was in poor condition, which is why around 1675 renovation works were carried out, combined with baroque changes.
 However, already in 1682 the church was destroyed by fire, after which a year later further repairs were needed.
 The next fire damaged the building in 1783.

 In 1810, as a result of the secularization of the friary, the church was closed.
 It was turned into a military warehouse, which destroyed part of the tracery in windows.
 Thirteen years later, the town authorities bought church and turned it into a granary.
 At that time, some of the windows were bricked up, the equipment was sold or transferred to other churches.
 Only in 1982, at the request of the parish priest of St. Peter and Paul, the Ministry of Culture and Art gave the historic church for perpetual use.
 Renovation work began then.